pascalbartschi/DataScience-Portfolio/03-Machine-Learning/Supervised/README.md

 Here, you find a collection of script representing my experience in analysing data with supervised learning.

 ## Contents:
+* [Taste Similarity Prediction Using Food Image Analysis with Transfer Learning](Taste-Similarity-Transfer-Learning): This project uses a supervised learning approach with transfer learning to predict food taste similarity from images based on human-annotated triplet comparisons.
 * [Electricity Price Prediction CH](Electricity-Price-Prediction-CH): This project predicts electricity prices in Switzerland using kernel regression, focusing on data preprocessing, kernel selection, and model tuning to handle challenges like missing data and low predictivity.
 * [Deep Learning Image Classification](DL-image-classification.ipynb): In this notebook we use PyTorch to classify images from the [MNIST](https://www.tensorflow.org/datasets/catalog/mnist) and [CIFAR10](https://www.tensorflow.org/datasets/catalog/cifar10) dataset.
 * [Random Forrest classification](forrest-wine-classification.ipynb) Wine is classified by using the Decision Tree and Random Forrest algorithm.